ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 I made the web page in the free 'Microsoft Expression Web 4'.
 It is not maintained anymore but has more than enough functionalities for our purposes.<br />
 <br />
 To copy the code from the MS-Expression: <br>
- In the bottom line of the window of MS-Expression click&nbsp;'Split'.<br />
+At the bottom line of the window of MS-Expression click 'Split'.<br />
 In the upper half the raw HTML Code is displayed and in the bottom half the Design window.<br />
 Copy in the Code window all the HTML code <br />